-As Clipchamp is using your computer's CPU and memory to process videos and does not process videos online, the speed of your CPU and available memory can have a big impact on conversion performance.
+Clipchamp Utilities uses your computer's CPU and memory to process videos – it does not process videos online.
+This means the speed of your CPU and available memory can have a big impact on conversion speed.
+The format, size and resolution of your input video can also play a key role, as well as the output settings you select and the browser you use.

-Making sure that you're using the latest browser version may also help make the conversion faster.
-For instance, see here for ways to check if you're using the latest version of Chrome http://www.wikihow.com/Update-Google-Chrome.
+- Making sure you're using the latest version of your browser.
+For instance, here's how to check if you're using the latest version of Chrome and update it.

-One way to make sure Clipchamp works as fast as possible on your computer is to make sure that your CPU is not busy performing other tasks while processing a video, for instance you can close other applications that are running in the background or close other tabs in the browser.
+- Make sure your CPU is not busy performing other tasks while processing a video, for instance close other applications that are running in the background or close other tabs in the browser.
+Also be sure to avoid switching to other browser tabs during a conversion, as this will slow it down.

-As another measure, you can change the output video resolution and/or quality to a different setting, for instance 720p instead of 1080p - of course only if you're OK with lowering the resolution - which will lead to a faster conversion.
-Changing the output file size to "Small" or "Smallest" will also speed things up.
-Please note that there is always a trade-off between conversion times and output video quality though.
+- Change the output video resolution and/or quality to a different setting, for instance 720p instead of 1080p (of course only if you're okay with lowering the resolution) which will lead to a faster conversion.
+Changing the output quality to "low" will also speed things up.
+Please note though that there is always a trade-off between conversion times and output video quality.

-All this being said, we are continuously improving the quality of our service by rolling out new versions that bring performance improvements, however are also dependent on latest developments in browser technologies.
+We aim to continuously improve our service by rolling out new versions that bring performance improvements, however we are also dependent on latest developments in browser technologies and on the power of your computer.